 The interest of the communities could be the use of productive particular farm land for agricultural purposes.
 In order to ensure win-win bargaining and create joint value and to avoid disputes between the two communities, both communities take the position of the whole farmland.
 The moderator of the dispute, based on the position of the farmland, divides the land into two equal part and gives each community half of the land.
 This outcome represents a compromise.
 In this case, the both communities have gotten all that they wanted, and the concerns of both communities were met.
 It is a win-win bargaining effort and therefore the communities ended up helping each other, and this shades off ongoing problems that might have emanated after a negotiation has taken place.

-Statement Of The Problem
+1.2 Statement of the Problem

 Communities in Emohua local Government Area of Nigeria are faced with several existing problems that warrant the need for peace and conflict resolution initiatives.
 Such problems include on-going disputes over chieftaincy stool, land ownership, and access to natural resources, which can lead to conflicts among community members.
 As affirmed by Onyejiaku & Nwanneka (2018), political differences, social inequalities, ethnic division, insufficient infrastructure, lack of basic services, poverty, competition for community limited resources, lack of basic services and lack of job can prompt conflict in rural communities in Rivers State.
 Communities such as: Uvuawhu, Ndele, Rumuekpe and Egbeda communities in Emohua local government Area are facing chieftaincy tussle and disputes over land boundary and ownership precisely.
 Addressing these issues through effective cooperative peace and conflict resolution programs like- cooperative mediation, negation and integrative bargaining programmes will go a long way to ameliorate the issue of conflict, because the primary objective of these programmes is to develop initiatives that enhance cooperation, and peaceful conflict resolution for good governance in order to promote socio-economic development, social cohesion, and overall well-being in community.

-Purpose Of The Study
+1.3 Purpose of the Study

 The purpose of the study is to examine the impact of cooperative peace and conflict resolution programmes for good governance in Emohua local government area of Rivers State, Nigeria.
 Specifically, the study sought to: